 In the improbable event that a workshop is canceled altogether rather than rescheduled, we will offer you the choice between:

 Please note that Viking International Phototours are not liable for travel expenses incurred to reach the workshop destination or any other personal expenses incurred in preparing for your workshop.
-For this reason, we require that you obtain Trip Cancellation & Travel Insurance after booking with us.
+For this reason, we require that you obtain Trip Cancellation & Travel Insurance.